Thank you for viewing our profile

 We own a condo in a lovely building in Northern Virginia, which we bought thirteen years ago.
 While we have served overseas during this period, we always maintained our primary residence and our strong ties to our Virginia community.
 We fell in love with it years ago because it's filled with light, with ceiling to floor windows throughout.
 Right across the street is a stream, bike path, and a park, so hopefully our child will learn our love of nature early on in life!
 We have a huge pool, community gardens, and tennis courts.
 There's a large library down the block, and we often take walks or bike rides there as a family.
 Our church is right up the road.
 Our building has a tremendous blend of individuals and families.
-Lily plays with several children from the building on playdates and at the pool.
-We plan to buy a house about six months after adopting our second child.
+Since we are hoping for an addition to the family, we are also house searching in our area.

 Our community is very diverse.
-Lily participates in soccer, gymnastics, and other community sports.
-We spend lots of time visiting museums, playgrounds, and cultural activities.
+Living so close to Washington, DC, we spend lots of time visiting museums, playgrounds, and cultural activities.
 We are also a transracial family, and it is important to us that we exposure Lily and our younger child to cultural activities.

 Our Extended Families

 We both have very strong relationships with our families.
 Currently, we live right down the street from our friends and family.
 All the grandparents are a major part of our lives, and all of our family is so excited about welcoming another child into our family.
 We get together for holidays, birthdays, and regular visits.
 For everyone in our extended families, spending time together and supporting one another is the most important part of life.